On miscellaneous lesser ideas

 15.2 Now, to make this different from a common prize lottery (though I'd be interested to see what total revenue those pull in relation to the estimated value of the object), allow bidders to change or rescind bids before the final calculation, and give them a real-time probability of success.
 Worth testing at a small scale.

 16.1 (20230716) Keeping with today’s auction theme, there are such times where a large enough number of people inherit an indivisible object such as to make coordination problematic.
-Would inheritance just functioning as a gateway to an auction (only open to the inheritors), with one sole winner as usual otherwise work in such and other instances?
+Would inheritance just functioning as a gateway to an auction (only open to the inheritors, with the proceeds equally shared among the "losers"), with one sole winner as usual otherwise work in such and other instances?

 17.1 (20230803) Suppose you graph the degree to which your progeny allows your genes to live on a 2D graph: on the y-axis the familiar rule by which each child is 50% of you, and each grandchild 25% of you, and so on, summed over your descendants n generations from you.
 Maybe you graph each discrete nth generation.